moussaclarke/planar/README.md

 Planar creates json collections on the fly as needed, everything gets json encoded and stored in flat files.
 It is ORM-like, even though that's pretty much an irrelevant term since this is all json anyway, but you can do CRUD and simple queries on a 'model'-like object.

-It backs up every change using diffs, although there isn't any undo quite yet.
+It backs up every change using diffs to make undos possible.

 ## Disclaimer
 It's still pretty alpha, could break at any time, and I might make backwards incompatible changes without any warning.
 Don't use it for anything too business critical.
 You have been warned.